chinmaygarde/epoxy/README.md

 Epoxy is a very young project and there are currently no packaged releases.
 You will have to build the build the generator yourself following the [build instructions](#build-instructions).
 The [example/](example/) directory contains a fully setup CMake project that intergrates the code generator into the build system.
 The steps to integrate Epoxy into any other build system should be similar.

+**Tip:** The [editor](editor/) directory contains a Textmate language definition for `.epoxy` files that should provide rudimentary syntax highlighting in most editors.

 # CLI Reference

 ```